emilymboyle/neuroanatomy-labmanual/docs/surface.md

 </div>

-## A medial view of the human brain.
+## A Medial View Of The Human Brain.

 1. Color the septum pellucidum yellow
 1. Color the thalamus blue